+ Night time ritual to help ease into deep rest⁺

 **Daily Value not established.

 Advice: Do not exceed the recommended stated daily dose.
 Dietary supplements are not a substitute for a varied diet and a healthy lifestyle.
 Not suitable for use by children.
 Consult a physician before use if you are pregnant or breastfeeding, have any medical condition or are taking any medications.
-KEEP OUT OF REACH OF CHILDREN.
-Do not use if the safety seal is broken or missing.
-Contains moisture absorbent sachet, do not consume.

 30 Day Confidence Guarantee